-How Delivered?
+Cri tical Services How Delivered? a.

-CIII ical Sel vices 110 4 v Denvereu. a.
 Information and Referral Services, for such services as transportation, disaster assistance, etc. a.
 Through trained Information & Assistance staff on site or at designated location b.
 Work with local OES, CDA, FEMA to provide accessible disaster aid b.
 In person or via call center; assistance in completion of forms for federal or state c.
-Connect food, water, and other supplies to emergency assistance d.
-Advocate and assist in providing seniors with government disaster assistance. с.
+Connect food, water, and other supplies to consumers emergency assistance d.
+Advocate and assist in providing seniors with government disaster assistance. c.
 Through contracted congregate meal sites or home delivered meals, or through emergency services as appropriate e.
 Assess the results of the disaster as well as the d.
 Through trained staff and volunteers immediate needs of the clients and convey the result to the local OES and the CDA AAA Disaster Preparedness Coordinator. e.
 Coordinated through the Disaster Preparedness Coordinator or the Director of the RCOoA.